Get started with bicycle touring

 Find your first cycling holiday destination

 Let’s say you heard about bicycle touring and you would really like to see how it’s like to travel by bicycle, but you never did it before, and you’re not sure it’s for you.
 Maybe you’re a complete beginner in the world of cycling overall, do you want to start easy.

 Although I’ve seen people starting off straight to hardcore destinations like the Himalayas, that might be not for everybody.
-So you could pick one of these easy destination for your first bicycle holiday, to be sure you won’t suffer too much, get the feel of bicycle touring and see if you like it.
+So you could pick one of these easy destinations for your first bicycle holiday, to be sure you won’t suffer too much, get the feel of bicycle touring and see if you like it.

 As Lisi says below, probably the easiest option for your first bike tour, is to just get out of your doorstep and start cycling.
 No packing needed, and you’ll be in familiar surroundings.

 But if you want to try bicycle touring, you might want to go somewhere you’ve never been, so we asked some experienced bicycle travelers what’s their best destination for an easy bicycle trip for beginners.

 We always advise experiencing bike touring on your own, but if you’re looking for organized tours, take a look at what G-Adventures has to offer.

 If you have any other destination you would like us to include into this list, let us know in the comments section below.

 If you’re just approaching this world, you may also want to check